nbelova23/liberata-nextjs-deployment/docs/introduction.md

 ## How to Use This Repository

-This repository is organized into three main sections:
+This repository is organized into two main sections:

 1. **Documentation** (`/docs`): Essential reading and reference materials
-2. **Labs** (`/labs`): Hands-on exercises and projects
-3. **Tutorials** (`/tutorials`): In-depth guides for specific technologies
+2. **Exercises** (`/exercises`): Hands-on learning modules for each technology

 ### Learning Path

 1. Start with the [Prerequisites](./prerequisites.md) to set up your development environment
 2. Create necessary accounts as described in [Accounts & Setup](./accounts.md)
-3. Begin with the [Git & DRI Warm Up](../labs/git-dri.md) lab
+3. Begin with the Git Basics exercise in `/exercises/01-git-basics/`
-4. Progress through the labs in order
+4. Progress through the exercises in order
-5. Use the tutorials as reference when you need more detailed information
+5. Use the [Glossary](./glossary.md) when you encounter unfamiliar terms

 ## Getting Help